dracor-org/epdracor/README.md

 ## Corpus selection

 The tally of dramatic works in the Early Print corpus, as provided by its editors, amounted to 853 texts.
 In this initial phase, we set aside the 363 texts that lack speaker identification with `who` attributes in the original markup.
 From the remaining texts, we proceed to filter out 73 items which:

 - are not dramatic texts, but rather poems (like Shakespeare's *[The Rape of Lucrece](https://texts.earlyprint.org/works/A12040))*, court entertainments, or masques (like Dekker's *[Arches of Triumph](https://texts.earlyprint.org/works/A02732)*)
 - are collections of multiple plays (like Ben Johnson's *[Complete Works](https://texts.earlyprint.org/works/A04632_00)*)
 - are section of plays (like the first part of Dekker's [The Honest Whore](https://texts.earlyprint.org/works/A20062)), or incomplete

-The remaining 433 plays constitute the first version of EPDraCor.
+The remaining 433 plays constitute the first version of EngDraCor.

 ## Updating the corpus